 Finding the best protein powder may not be as simple as it sounds because even though some brand names are well known, that doesn’t translate into their protein powders being of a high quality.
 This is why I have introduced my own whey protein.

 Look at these properties.

 1. Absorption.
 Whey is fast-acting and casein is slow, so you should take whey pre- or post-workout, and opt for a casein blend before bed.
-Hydrolyzed whey, the first ingredient in my whey protein, is the fastest absorbing protein.

 2. Mixability.
 Whether you are making a shake or baking with it, you don’t want clumps that you have to mix through.

 3. Usability.
 A casein blend is much better for baking.
 Whey can be used but it creates a denser bar, cookie, or bread unless you add baking powder or baking soda.
-Either can effectively be used in shakes or pancakes.
+Either protein can effectively be used in shakes or pancakes.

 4. Ingredients.
 Does the manufacturer use products from reputable sources?
 Are there fillers?
 As an example, my whey protein uses Stevia instead of sucralose.

 5. Biological Value.
 This is how protein is absorbed and used by the body for growth.
 The higher the BV, the greater the efficiency.
 Egg protein (whole eggs) has a BV rating of 100, egg whites at 88, chicken at 79 and lean beef at 69.
 Whey protein concentrate has a BV of 104.